 Fig. 7.
-Two examples of original and corresponding synthetic face.
+Examples of original face and corresponding synthetic face.

-Furthermore, we evaluate the performance of facial image generator with RMSE.
-Table VIII lists the results of the compared method (DRBM), the results of the proposed weakly supervised method, and the results of the proposed semi-supervised method (with missing rate 0.5) on the three databases.
-Figure 7 shows two examples of original and corresponding synthetic facial points on the CK+ and UNBC databases.
-From which, we can see that the difference between synthetic faces and original is little.
-From Table VIII, we can obtain following three observations: first, the performances on the CK+ database are best and the performances on the UNBC database are worst, which is consistent with the performances of AU recognition.
-Only six AUs are considered on the UNBC database, which cannot carry enough information to generate face with 66 facial points.
+The performance of the facial image generator is evaluated with RMSE.
+Table VIII lists the results of the compared method (DRBM), the proposed weakly supervised method, and the proposed semi-supervised method (with a missing rate of 0.5) on the three databases.
+Figure 7 shows examples of the original face and its corresponding synthetic facial points on the CK+ and UNBC databases.
+There is very little difference between the two.

+From Table VIII, we can obtain the following three observations.
+First, the method performs best on the CK+ database and more poorly on the UNBC database, which is consistent with the performance of AU recognition.
+Only six AUs are considered on the UNBC database; this is not enough information to generate 66 facial points.
 Secondly, the proposed weakly supervised method performs better than DRBM, although DRBM uses AU-labeled data.
-This demonstrates superiority of the proposed method not only in AU recognition but also in face synthesis.
+This demonstrates the superiority of the proposed method for face synthesis as well as AU recognition.
 Thirdly, the proposed semi-supervised method outperforms the proposed weakly supervised method, which is expected.
-Because additional AU-labeled data can improve the performance of AU recognition and better AU recognition performance can improve the performance of face synthesis.
+Additional AU-labeled data can improve the performance of AU recognition, and better AU recognition performance can improve the performance of face synthesis.

 CONCLUSION

-In this paper, we introduce a face synthesis task to assist the learning of the AU classifier.
-AU recognition task and face synthesis task are mutual dual task.
-We learn the AU classifier and face generator simultaneously based on two objective terms.
-The first is the log likelihood of the predicted AUs given from the evaluation model, which is trained from the summarized domain knowledge.
+In this paper, we introduce a face synthesis task to assist AU classifier learning.
+The AU recognition task and the face synthesis task are mutual dual tasks.
+The AU classifier and face generator are learned simultaneously based on two objective terms.
+The first is the log likelihood of the predicted AUs from the evaluation model, which is trained from the summarized domain knowledge.
 The second is the log likelihood of inputted features according to the synthetic face.
-Compared to state-of-the-art methods, better results of our method in weakly supervised and semi-supervised experiments on three databases demonstrate the effectiveness of the proposed method in both AU recognition and face synthesis.
+Compared to state-of-the-art methods, our method achieves superior results in weakly supervised and semi-supervised experiments on three databases.
+This demonstrates the effectiveness of the proposed method in both AU recognition and face synthesis.